w3c/csvw/examples/csv-metadata-and-template-for-simple-weather-obs-example.md

 This is based on my understanding of the [Generating RDF from Tabular Data on the Web][3] document.

 A few notes:
-* `short-name` is used in the template rather than the real column name to avoid pesky embedded whitespace.
+* `name` is used in the template rather than the column `title` to avoid pesky embedded whitespace.
 * The values in the `date-time` column are used for two purposes: firstly to create part of the unique identifier for the observation entity, and secondly to provide the date-time value for the `ssn:observationSamplingTime/time:inXSDDateTime` property.
 The former usage needs a simplified version of the date-time syntax, whilst the latter uses the